 Nursing professionals in Michigan are the critical element in the delivery of primary care as well as the conservator of patient resources and provider of health education to patients.
 Forbes Magazine believes that the shifts in the healthcare reform and physician shortage have prompted the nursing practice in Michigan on a steady incline.
 Nursing programs in Michigan have expanded to include options such as an RN to BSN program.
 Programs that are available in Michigan help nurses to apply nursing knowledge and experience to expand their knowledge.
 Attending a nursing program in Michigan and provide nurses with a wider scope of practice and a greater opportunity for career mobility.

-In our Michigan RN program guide, you will find both ADN and BSN Degree program rankings, tuition costs, enrollment information, NCLEX passing rates, and more.
-You will find key Michigan RN Program information to help you compare programs metrics and apply to best RN program(s) for the advancement of your career.
+In our Michigan RN program guide, find rankings for both ADN and BSN Degree programs, tuition costs, NCLEX passing rates, and more.
+Research key Michigan RN Program information to help you compare program metrics and to apply to best RN program for your career in nursing.

 In the State of Michigan, nurses are helping to change the face of healthcare.
 To ensure that they have the best education and preparation for future health care challenges, registered nurses need to graduate from a state-approved associate's degree in nursing program or a BSN degree program.